Next-gen Satellites

 Market Mapping

 Companies disrupting the next-gen satellites industry operate across all five key segments, with a significant portion of funding going to satellite launch service providers.
 SpaceX, the leading company in this segment, accounts for over 85% of US satellite launches, competing with incumbents like Boeing and Lockheed Martin by offering cost-effective launches with high payload capacity.
-The data platforms, mapping, and location intelligence segment has recorded the highest level of incumbent and disruptor activity and includes seed and pre-seed stage companies given the relatively low barrier to entry, as they provide platform-based satellite imagery and advanced data analysis services.
+The data platforms, mapping, and location intelligence segment has recorded the highest level of incumbent and disruptor activity and includes the minimum viable product and ideation stage companies given the relatively low barrier to entry, as they provide platform-based satellite imagery and advanced data analysis services.
 In addition, a number of firms have launched their own synthetic aperture radar (SAR) satellite constellations for high-resolution Earth observation.

 Many new companies have entered the field of designing and manufacturing miniature satellites, satellite buses, and components.
 Incumbents like Airbus and OHB Satellite have also expanded their offerings to include small satellites.
 Additionally, some emerging companies provide standalone satellite management services, enabling monitoring and communication with space assets post-deployment.